Opuntia gosseliniana

-Opuntia gosseliniana, commonly known as the violet pricklypear, is a species of cactus that is native to Pima County, Arizona in the United States and Baja California, Chihuahua, and Sonora in Mexico.
+Opuntia gosseliniana, commonly known as the violet pricklypear, is a species of cactus that is native to the United States and Mexico.

+Description

 Like most prickly pears, the pads are flat.
-Unlike most prickly pears, they have a violet, pink, or red tinge, hence the name.
+Unlike most prickly pears, they have a violet, pink, or red tinge.
 The cactus reaches mature heights of one to five feet and blooms either yellow or red.

 Taxonomy

 Different authorities disagree on the division of plants into Opuntia chlorotica, Opuntia violacea, Opuntia gosseliniana, Opuntia macrocentra, and perhaps others.
 To complicate the issue, there are numerous natural hybrids between species.